vinicius0026/blog/_posts/2020-05-20-data-driven-components.md

 The `LineItem` component shows the line item details, along with the line item total amount.
 There are also two buttons, one to edit the current line item and one to remove it from the invoice.

 We are reusing the `EditLineItemModal` component we wrote for the `AddLineItem`.
 We emit a `LineItem` object whenever the item is edited.
-We also emit a `remove` event when user clicks the `Delete` link.
-Once again, we are using our modules logic when needed, in this case to calculate the line item total amount.
+We also emit a `remove` event when the user clicks the `Delete` link.
+Once again, we are using our module's logic when needed, in this case, to calculate the total amount of the line item.

 ## Using the Invoice component

-Now our `Invoice` component is fully developed and we can use it in our application.
+Now our `Invoice` component is fully developed, and we can use it in our application.
 Let's add it to the existing `HelloWorld` component.

 ```vue
 // src/components/HelloWorld.vue